-- > Our relationships and engagement with our clients are fundamental to the success of the business.
-Regular and effective dialogue with our clients enables the Board to understand their needs and how satisfied they are with us as a supplier and business partner. - > The Board is updated regularly on client engagement by the Chief Executive Officer as part of his Board presentation, and through cyclical presentations from the businesses, functions and regions. - > During the year, the Chief Executive Officer attended meetings with major clients engaging on the most important drivers of our clients' businesses and provided feedback to the Board on these meetings.
-Regular discussions with our largest clients ensure we stay aligned with their evolving priorities and needs. - voice, to hybrid, to pure electronic. > The Client Relationship Management ('CRM') team provide holistic coverage of the Group's most important clients, both at strategic and tactical levels, to broaden and institutionalise relationships and identify opportunities for TP ICAP to serve our clients more comprehensively.
-Client reports and accounts receivable analyses are periodically included in the Board agenda. - > The Group also takes a proactive approach when communicating with our clients on important matters such as our Continental Europe transition plans, key business change and market structure updates. - > We keep our website updated with relevant information and support our clients' sustainability aims through our own programme of activities. - > Our continuous engagement with clients ensures we keep providing market-leading products and services, evolving the Group's businesses and strategy according to market demands.
+Our stakeholder groups How we engage to create value Clients > Our relationships and engagement with our clients are fundamental to the success of the business.
+Our clients include banks, hedge Regular and effective dialogue with our clients enables the Board to understand their needs and funds, asset managers, corporates, how satisfied they are with us as a supplier and business partner. trading houses and market > The Board is updated regularly on client engagement by the Chief Executive Officer as part of his makers.
+We serve these clients Board presentation, and through cyclical presentations from the businesses, functions and regions. through our stable of market- > During the year, the Chief Executive Officer attended meetings with major clients engaging on the leading brands.
+We cover every most important drivers of our clients' businesses and provided feedback to the Board on these major asset class and offer a meetings.
+Regular discussions with our largest clients ensure we stay aligned with their evolving range of trade protocols, from priorities and needs. voice, to hybrid, to pure electronic. > The Client Relationship Management ('CRM') team provide holistic coverage of the Group's most important clients, both at strategic and tactical levels, to broaden and institutionalise relationships Input to TP ICAP: and identify opportunities for TP ICAP to serve our clients more comprehensively.
+Client reports Client priorities and expectations. and accounts receivable analyses are periodically included in the Board agenda.
+The Group also takes a proactive approach when communicating with our clients on important Value we create: matters such as our Continental Europe transition plans, key business change and market Reliable and inclusive provision structure updates. of market-leading products > We keep our website updated with relevant information and support our clients' sustainability aims